 Deep Tissue & Trigger point Massage:

 Deep Tissue Massage and Trigger Point Massage focus on specific areas of the body, rather than massaging the whole body.
 In this technique, the therapist pinpoints exactly the "problem" muscle and coaxes it with deep pressure to relax.
+Deep tissue massage therapy is similar to Swedish massage but the deeper perssure is beneficial in relaeasing chronic muscle tension.

 A form of soft tissue manipulation that aims to treat underlying causes of chronic pain involving the muscular and nervous systems.
 This medically oriented form of massage addresses trigger points (tender muscles points), circulation, nerve compression, postural issues, and biomechanical problems that can be caused by repetitive movement injuries.